dasch-swiss/dsp-js-lib/README.md

 DSP-JS-LIB offers the following features:
  - handling of HTTP calls to connect to DSP-API
- - (de)serialisation from and to JSON-LD and so the web client can work with classes instead
+ - (de)serialisation from and to JSON-LD so the web client can work with classes instead
  - methods that combine different HTTP calls to DSP-API into *one* method call
  - caching for different types of data so fewer HTTP calls to DSP-API have to be performed